 \section{Context-Intensive Tasks}

-The core intuition of our work is that LLM workloads vary in how much information they need to extract in order to solve the problem correctly.
-On one end of the spectrum Needle in the Haystack (NIAH)~\cite{hsieh2024ruler} requires the model to look up a single correct needle in a large prompt.
-On the other end, there are real-world problems that require looking up and cross-referencing many interdependent ``needles'' to obtain the correct answer.
-Such context-intensive tasks include context-aware document translation, programming in a pre-existing codebase, legal case analysis, and others.
+The core intuition of our work is that long-context tasks vary in how much information they need to extract in order to solve the problem correctly.
+On one end of the spectrum Needle in the Haystack (NIAH)~\cite{hsieh2024ruler} requires the model to look up a single correct substring (needle) in a long prompt.
+On the other end, there are real-world problems that require looking up and cross-referencing many interdependent ``needles''.
+Such context-intensive tasks include context-aware document translation, programming in a pre-existing codebase, knowledge extraction, legal case analysis, and others.

 Most popular benchmarks used to evaluate KV offloading are not context-intensive.
-The RULER benchmark~\cite{hsieh2024ruler}, for example, consists of synthetic needle-in-a-haystack tasks.
+The RULER benchmark~\cite{hsieh2024ruler}, for example, consists of synthetic needle-in-a-haystack~\cite{kamradt2023needle} tasks where the model only needs to extract a single (or very few) text ``needles'' from long context.
 More advanced NIAH benchmarks~\cite{bianchi2025SmallerNeedles,chen2021finqa,hengle-etal-2025-multilingual,longmemeval,yuan2025lveval} introduce more challenging domains or distractors to make finding the correct ``needle'' harder; however, the total amount of information required to solve each problem remains small.
 Similarly, LongBench~\cite{bai2024longbench} aggregates 21 tasks with heterogeneous semantics, including single- and multi-document question answering, synthetic counting tasks, and code completion.
-Only a small subset of these tasks is truly context-intensive (e.g., passage\_count), and these tasks are both underrepresented and often excluded from evaluation protocols~\cite{chen2024arkvale,sun2025shadowkv}.
+Only a small subset of these tasks is relatively context-intensive (e.g., passage\_count), and these tasks are both underrepresented and often excluded from evaluation protocols~\cite{chen2024arkvale,sun2025shadowkv}.

-Benchmarks with higher context intensity are less common in the KV compression literature~\cite{li2025needlebench,wang2024leave,wei2025browsecompsimplechallengingbenchmark}.
-NeedleBench v2~\cite{li2025needlebench} includes a subset of ``MultiNeedle'' retrieval tasks involving either multiple independent ``needles'' or a connected dependency structure (e.g., a family tree).
-Loong~\cite{wang2024leave} contains multi-document question-answering tasks in which \textit{each document contributes relevant information needed to produce the final answer}.
-Although these tasks have not yet been widely adopted in the KV offloading literature, we find that offloading algorithms can perform poorly on both Loong and the MultiNeedle subset (see Appendix~\ref{app:preliminary_experiments}).